 Gina Norman is the owner of Kaia Yoga in Greenwich and Westport, CT with her husband Stan.
 She holds teacher training certificates from Beyoga (currently YogaWorks) and Om Yoga Center.
 Gina is the Director of Teacher Training Programs at Kaia Yoga and has been featured in Fitness, Parent, Organic Spa, Yoga Journal, Woman’s Entrepreneurs, Mothering and Hampton’s Magazines.
 Her fascination with mind-body work and its essential connection to overall health and happiness led her to study Thai Yoga in Thailand, Vipassana mediation in India and Buddhist studies in the Shambhala tradition along with Cranial Sacral Therapy through the Upledger Institute.
 Her vision as director of Kaia Yoga was to develop a wide variety of programming to support not only practitioners through yoga but to build a community where people from all walks of life can come for educational trainings, community and nourishment of their body and mind.

 Stan took is first yoga class in 1991 and began a dedicated practice in 1997.
 Having moved to New York from Colorado 12 years ago, Stan went from catchin’ air snowboarding deep in the backcountry of the Rocky Mountains to catchin’ air ashtanga style in New York City, the Hamptons and Greenwich.
 His daily love for Ashtanga Yoga has continued to inspire his teaching and way of life.
 Stan’s traditional approach to Ashtanga Vinyasa Yoga allows practitioners to develop a daily practice, be mindful, learn the fundamentals and begin to expand what you learn into your daily lives.
 Come and flow through this incredible asana system, developing heat, strength, flexibility, mindfulness and a deeper sense of self awareness!
-Stan Woodman is the owner of Kaia Yoga in Greenwich & Westport, CT with his beautiful wife Gina Norman and amazing daughter.
+Stan Woodman is the owner of Kaia Yoga in Greenwich & Westport, CT with his beautiful wife Gina Norman and amazing daughter and son.

 Alison obtained her 200 hr. teaching certification in the Ashtanga Vinyasa tradition.
 Alison maintains a daily meditation practice, is a licensed massage therapist, and is a certified Yin Yoga teacher.
 Alison weaves her knowledge of anatomy and physiology into her classes so students feel empowered with their self-care.
 Her ultimate intention is that all yogis leave class feeling supported, uplifted and more present.